vmware-archive/nsxraml/html-version/readme.md

 # HTML Version of the NSX RAML Specification

-This is a automatically generated HTML Version of the NSX-v APi RAMl Spec.
+This is an automatically generated HTML Version of the NSX-v API RAMl Spec.
 You can either view it or download it.

 To view the HTML Version of the NSX-v RAML Spec on-line, follow this Link: